Credit card insurance is an often overlooked and undervalued benefit that comes standard with most premium credit cards.

 BMO World Elite Mastercard And BMO Air Miles World Elite Mastercard

 With annual fees of $150 and $120 respectively, if you are looking for a card that has most of the insurance boxes checked and offers you great rewards and benefits, one of these two cards could be what you’re looking for.

 BMO CashBack World Elite Mastercard

 This card definitely deserves special mention.

-Not only does it offer cardholders all but two types of insurance, it also stands above the rest because of its increased extended warranty and purchase protection.
+Not only does it offer cardholders all but three types of insurance, it also stands out among the rest because of its increased extended warranty and purchase protection.

 While most cards only give 1 year of extended warranty and 90 days of purchase protection, the

 With an annual fee of $120 this card gives you cash back rewards, great perks and 13 out of 16 types of insurance.
 It also has complimentary roadside assistance, which isn’t technically insurance, but is a really strong benefit that will help you out in a bind that few other cards have.